goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 ### Autoregressive states of sequence models

-(Causal) Self-attention, the core component of autoregressive Transformers, is often defined through a specific operation involving computing the pairwise interactions between every element of the sequence <d-cite key="vaswani2017attention"></d-cite>.
+(Causal) self-attention, the core component of autoregressive Transformers, is often defined through a specific operation involving computing the pairwise interactions between every element of the sequence <d-cite key="vaswani2017attention"></d-cite>.
 Consequently, its computation cost scales *quadratically* in the sequence length, which is often viewed as the main drawback of attention.

 On the other hand, because computing one step of the recurrence \eqref{eq:ssm} takes constant time, processing an entire sequence scales *linearly* with the length of the sequence, which is often viewed as the main advantage of state space models.

-{% include figure.liquid loading="eager" path="assets/img/2025-07-09-tradeoffs/state.png" %}
+{% include figure.liquid loading="eager" path="assets/img/2025-07-08-tradeoffs/state.png" %}

 But instead of thinking of the training cost of these models, I find it more illuminating to think about what happens at inference time when they process a new input.
 - When a self-attention layer receives a new token, it needs to compare it to all the previously seen elements of the sequence, which means that *it must have cached a representation for every single prior token in the context*.
 Every new input it sees must get added to the cache, which therefore grows linearly in the context size.